BMCARDONA/deep_work_tracker/README.md

 2023-06-21,7,0,3,0,4
 ```

-  Notes about the .csv file:
+Notes about the `table.csv` file:
+- Make sure to replace `MONTH_YEAR` with the month and year for which you want to track your deep work hours.
-  - Only column names of the categories (e.g., "Reading", "Writing", "Coding", and "Mathematics") should be added/deleted.
+- Only category columns (in this case, "Reading", "Writing", "Coding", and "Mathematics") should be added/deleted.
 - A date in the “Date” column should be in the format `YYYY-MM-DD`.
-  - A value in the “Deep Work Hours” column represents the total deep work hours for a given day.
-Hence, it should be the sum of the category values that come after it.

 3. Run the script: